-ISFPs make up about 9 percent of the population and are the fourth most common personality type.
+The ISFP personality makes up about 9 percent of the population and is the fourth most common personality type.
 They are known for being gentle caretakers who live in the moment and enjoy their surroundings; they’re generally cheerful and like to go with the flow.
 However, life isn’t always easy for ISFPs.
 Here are six experiences almost every ISFP has probably had but wished they hadn’t.

 (What’s your personality type?
 Take a free personality assessment.)

 Experiences Every ISFP Has Had

 ISFPs have a tough time in tense, rigid environments.
 We want to take care of things in our own way and on our own schedule, so being locked in a micromanaged corporate office or classroom can feel like an oppressive grind.

 In my case, when I worked as a Certified Public Accountant, just knowing one of the middle managers could pop their head into my office at any moment to bug me about something was enough to make my skin crawl.
 There were also group lunches about three times a week that everyone expected me to attend and countless meetings.
 All of it forced me to constantly follow someone else’s schedule and agenda.
 But the most frustrating part was knowing how much more effective and efficient I would have been if I’d had the space and flexibility to take care of things in accordance with my own flow of things.

 2. Being denied alone time

 ISFPs love solitude.
 It gives us the opportunity to evaluate our thoughts and feelings and reflect.
 We get a sense of peace when we’re alone.
 So it gets tough when you’re forced to be around other people and listen to them babble about superficial stuff you find boring or irrelevant.